Dr James Greenwood

 Q: What are the signs of low testosterone?

-A: Low sex drive, fatigue, mood swings, muscle loss, increased belly fat, and erectile dysfunction are common signs. -
+A: Low sex drive, fatigue, mood swings, muscle loss, increased belly fat, and erectile dysfunction are common symptoms of low testosterone. -

 Q: How can I check testosterone levels at home?